BongBaesa/BongBaesa/README.md

 Hi!
 I’m @BongBaesa

-#### 📌I'm looking for mentors or collaborators who can guide me in becoming a well-rounded software developer.
-Despite my limited experience in some areas, I'm eager to learn and grow.
+📌Aspiring **Computer Engineer** passionate about ethical tech...
-#### 📧 Feel free to reach out to me at baesabong@gmail.com or direct message me on **Messenger** on m.me/bong.baesa.
+📌Eager to learn, grow, and collaborate on contribue projects. ⚙ 📧 Feel free to reach out to me at baesabong@gmail.com or direct message me on **Messenger** on m.me/bong.baesa.
 I'd love to connect and learn together!

 <!---
 BongBaesa/BongBaesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.